isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 study framework, operational needs, draft essential documents, analyse the study’s challenges, and offer solutions.</p>
 <p>Geraldine’s experience in organising and overseeing the patients and coordinators
-across the institutions is integral in the studies’ success.
+across the institutions is integral to the studies’ success.
 In February 2023, CGH successfully launched clinical blood tests to accurately identify and diagnose those with primary aldosteronism at the Shimadzu-CGH Clinomics Centre (SC<sup>3</sup>).</p>